-The Digestive Care Department at Fortis Hospitals, Bangalore offers comprehensive medical and surgical care in gastroenterology.
+The Digestive Care Department at Fortis Hospitals, Bangalore offers best comprehensive medical and surgical care in gastroenterology.
 The department provides exceptional clinical expertise in all aspects of gastroenterology, including upper and lower gastrointestinal disease, pancreatic disorders and liver & hepatobiliary disorders.
 The highly skilled and qualified team specializes in the investigation and management of all forms of gastrointestinal cancers and works closely with the finest oncologists to provide the best quality healthcare services to the patients.

 We have some of the leading surgeons adept at laparoscopic and endoscopic surgeries and all procedures utilizing minimal access techniques that facilitate faster recovery and prevent complications.
 Being proficiently equipped with computer-assisted video navigational tools and high precision hand instruments that perform a diverse spectrum of minimal access surgeries, this state-of-the-art facility provides a complete range of general and gastrointestinal surgeries and procedures including colonoscopy, endoscopy, endoscopic retrograde, cholangiopancreatography (ERCP), endoscopic ultrasound and liver biopsy.

 Our body needs the energy to function.
 The main source of that energy comes from food.
 Our digestive system helps us with multiple biological functions- from breaking down food and helping the body absorb important nutrients into the bloodstream.
 Food’s journey through the digestive system begins in the mouth.
 It passes down the oesophagus and into the stomach, where digestion begins.
 Next stop: the small intestine, which is the average person is more than 20 feet long.
 The small intestine further breaks down food, absorbs nutrients, and sends them into the bloodstream.